nufi-official/nufi-dapp-sdk/README.md

 If no origin is passed to `init` it defaults to `https://wallet.nu.fi`.
 Note that this default will not work as mainnet is not yet supported.

-For now please the origin from the above example.
-Note that it will you `preprod` network.
+For now please use the origin from the above example.
+Note that it will use `preprod` network.

 ### Initialize SSO login for Cardano